-Judo has a zero-tolerance policy to harm, abuse and/or neglect of a Child/Young Person in any form.
+Sport>Jude has a zero-tolerance policy to harm, abuse and/or neglect of a Child/Young Person in any form.

 All Children/Young People have the right to feel safe and protected from all forms of abuse, harm, and neglect.
 Children/Young People have the right to take part in sport in a safe, positive, and enjoyable environment.

-Judo Australia is committed to safeguarding and promoting the welfare of Children/Young People in Judo by providing a safe and inclusive environment and by ensuring that everyone involved in Judo is aware of their rights and responsibilities in relation to Children/Young People.
+NSO-Judo Australia is committed to safeguarding and promoting the welfare of Children/Young People in the safe providing a safe and inclusive environment and by ensuring that everyone involved in safe ware of their rights and responsibilities in relation to Children/Young People.

-If you have reason to believe that a Child/Young Person is at immediate risk of harm, you must follow the procedures set out in Annexure A: Responding to of Abuse and Harm to Children and Young People and report to the appropriate law enforcement and/or child protection agency.
+If you have reason to believe that a Child/Young Person is at immediate risk of harm, you must follow the procedures set out in Annexure A: Responding to Annexure A: Respond